Our top pick for

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Ventas's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 Ventas's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.4 billion.

 The EBITDA is a measure of a Ventas's overall financial performance and is widely used to measure a its profitability.

 |Return on assets TTM||1.38%|

 There are currently 12.6 million Ventas shares held short by investors – that's known as Ventas's "short interest".
 This figure is 15.7% up from 10.9 million last month.

 There are a few different ways that this level of interest in shorting Ventas shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Ventas.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Ventas.